gslf/PythonSE/DataStructures/BloomFilter/README.md

 - Cannot remove elements (removal could create false negatives)

 ## How it works
-You're right.
 Let me provide a practical, step-by-step visual explanation of how a Bloom filter works.

 Visual Guide to Bloom Filters
 Let's track exactly what happens when we create a Bloom filter with: